 You may also wish to refer to our article on using force majeure or frustration to escape contracts for more information.

 Vacating an Existing Commercial Property and Entering Into a New Commercial Tenancy Agreement

-If your commercial tenancy has ended but due to COVID-19, you are unable to vacate the property after the end of the lease and before 19 October 2020, you will not be liable to your landlord for any compensation apart from any sum that the amended Act prescribes.
+If your commercial tenancy has ended but due to COVID-19, you are unable to vacate the property after the end of the lease and before 19 November 2020, you will not be liable to your landlord for any compensation apart from any sum that the Act prescribes.

 Currently, the prescribed amounts are as follows:

 |Amount payable if you were carrying on business during that period of time||Amount payable if you were not carrying on business during that period of time|